cockroachdb/docs/v19.1/cluster-setup-troubleshooting.md

 ### Admin UI shows under-replicated/unavailable ranges

-An under-replicated range is one in which the number of “up to date” replicas is below the desired replication.
-An unavailable range is one in which the number of “up to date” replicas is below quorum.
-When a Cockroach node dies (or is partitioned) the under-replicated range count will briefly spike while the system recovers.
+When a CockroachDB node dies (or is partitioned) the under-replicated range count will briefly spike while the system recovers.

-**Explanation:** Cockroach uses consensus replication and requires a quorum of the replicas to be available in order to allow both writes and reads to the range.
+**Explanation:** CockroachDB uses consensus replication and requires a quorum of the replicas to be available in order to allow both writes and reads to the range.
 The number of failures that can be tolerated is equal to (Replication factor - 1)/2.
 Thus CockroachDB requires (n-1)/2 nodes to achieve quorum.
 For example, with 3x replication, one failure can be tolerated; with 5x replication, two failures, and so on.

 -   Under-replicated Ranges: When a cluster is first initialized, the few default starting ranges will only have a single replica, but as soon as other nodes are available, they will replicate to them until they've reached their desired replication factor.
 If a range does not have enough replicas, the range is said to be "under-replicated".